THIS ARTICLE INCLUDES A FREE PRINTABLE

 Family sharing rituals can also be more specific, like having everyone say one thing they’re grateful for at Sunday dinner, or sharing one success and one challenge each day.

 9. “High, Low, and Buffalo” - Another idea is “High, Low, and Buffalo” suggested by Audrey Monke, summer camp director and mother of five.
-Each member of the family shares the high point of their day, the low point of their day, and a buffalo (anything else they would like to share).
+Each family member shares the high point of their day, the low point of their day, and a buffalo (anything else they would like to share).

 Open communication, laughter, and understanding will promote positivity that brings your family closer.